+Please be advised that (representative's name) is

-representing me and a number of my co-v decision of the Workers' Compensation Review Division, dated Board, operating as WorkSafeBC (Board), or the
+representing me and a number of my co-w decision of the Workers' Compensation Review Division, dated WorkSafeBC (Board), or the

-, (issues).
+(issues).

 By this authorization I consent to have my co-workers.
-I also authorize the release of and submissions, which is presented on my involved in these appeals. of all information, inclu iding evidence, documentation
+I also authorize the release of and submissions, which is presented on my involved in these appeals. of all information, inclu ding evidence, documentation

-I understand that once decisions are issue appeal on the Board files of all the part confidentiality of my personal information appears and personal documentation with my name and personal I understand that WCAT will provide the Afiles of the other parties involved in these appropriate the second content of the other parties involved in these appropriate that we have a parties of the other parties involved in these appropriate that we have a parties involved in these appropriate that we have a parties involved in these appropriates and the second content of the parties involved in these appropriates are the second content of the parties are the parties and the parties are the p rties involved in thes on, the representativ they will provide Wo I information blacked of mended Documents to se appeals.
-To maintain the ve has signed the attached CAT with an extra copy of all out (the Amended Documents).
-The Board to form part of the
+I understand that once decisions are issue appeal on the Board files of all the par confidentiality of my personal information "Documentation Agreement", under which documentation with my name and personal I understand that WCAT will provide the Artilles of the other parties involved in these approach is the second rties involved in thes on, the representativ they will provide WC information blacked of mended Documents to e appeals.
+To maintain the re has signed the attached CAT with an extra copy of all out (the Amended Documents).
+In the Board to form part of the

-NAME (please print) BOARD CLAIM NUM MBER
+NAME (please print) BOARD CLAIM NUM IBER

-ADDRESS WCAT APPEAL NUM MBER
+ADDRESS WCAT APPEAL NUMBER

 CITY PROVINCE POSTAL CODE

 SIGNATURE DATE -